 Gordon’s Park is home to the first commercial privately owned dark sky preserve, boasting beautiful night skies, 360 horizon-to-horizon viewing, weekly events, star parties, and campsites and accommodations perfect for stargazing.
 We are also one of the more southernly northern locations in Ontario that has the opportunity to see the Aurora Borealis (Northern Lights), sometimes on a weekly basis.
 So, as you plan your next holiday keep stargazing in mind and check out this page for everything you need to know to plan your dark sky adventure.
+Please note that our Dark Sky Preserve is a NO WHITE LIGHT ZONE, meaning you will need to have red filters on all light you use at your site or while observing the stars.

 Dark Sky Preserve